What are tracking systems?

 Care must be taken to work out how Supervisors and Assessors will have access to the tracking information while supporting expeditions.

 Everyone involved must be trained in using the tracking device and accompanying software.

 Tracking systems that rely upon mobile phone networks should not be used as reception is too unreliable in remote areas.

-Correct use and reading of tracking data provides speed, location and messages, so does go some way to communicating key performance data, but regular interfaces with leaders/supervisors are still essential.
+Correct use and reading of tracking data provide speed, location and messages, so does go some way to communicating key performance data, but regular interfaces with leaders/supervisors are still essential.

-While the DofE allows DofE groups to use tracking systems to support the safety of their expedition teams, it is not a requirement, nor it is a substitute for the required emergency training and competent supervision.
+While the DofE allows DofE groups to use tracking systems to support the safety of their expedition teams, it’s not a requirement, nor is it a substitute for the required emergency training and competent supervision.